Director of Central Intelligence: Walter Bedell Smith, 1950–1953

 During the first years of its existence, other branches of the US federal government did not exercise very much supervision over the Central Intelligence Agency.
 Supposedly justified by the desire to match and defeat Soviet actions throughout the Eastern Hemisphere, it undertook a task that many believed could be accomplished only through an approach similar to the Soviet intelligence agencies, under names including NKVD, MVD, NKGB, MGB, and KGB.
 Those Soviet organizations also had domestic responsibilities.

 Allen W. Dulles, 1953–1961

 The rapid expansion of the CIA, and a developed sense of independence under the DCI Allen Dulles exacerbated the problem of the US Intelligence Community's freedom from independent review.
-After the armed landing of Cuban exiles in the Bay of Pigs Invasion of Cuba in 1961, President John F. Kennedy discharged and replaced Dulles.
-Dulles had been an OSS. veteran from World War II.
+After the armed landing of Cuban exiles in the Bay of Pigs Invasion of Cuba in 1961, President John F. Kennedy discharged Dulles and replaced him.
+Dulles was an OSS veteran from World War II.
 His autobiography is more noteworthy for giving insight into the mindset of key people in the field than it is in giving a detailed description of the CIA and its operations.